Regular Expressions

 // → false

-That looks completely awful, doesn’t it?
+That regular expression looks completely awful, doesn’t it?
 Half of it is backslashes, producing a background noise that makes it hard to spot the actual pattern expressed.
 We’ll see a slightly improved version of this expression later.

 To invert a set of characters—that is, to express that you want to match any character except the ones in the set—you can write a caret (^) character after the opening bracket.